anoopsarkar/compilers-class/hw0.md

 * You **must** use a valid handle.

-* Your group must upload your text file inside a zip file as the HW0 submission on [Coursys](https://courses.cs.sfu.ca).
-Only one person per group needs to submit here as well.
+* You must upload your text file inside a zip file as the HW0 submission on [Coursys](https://courses.cs.sfu.ca).
 You can create a zip file like this:

     zip hw0coursys.zip your-file.txt